jvde-github/AIS-catcher-docs/docs/usage/gui.md

 ### Input Device Selection

 Navigate to the **Input** section to select your input device.
 You can choose from connected devices or manually specify a device type and serial number.
-If you're using a single SDR device, you can leave the device selection as **None**, and AIS-catcher will automatically detect and use the available device.
+If you have only a single SDR device connected, you can leave the device selection as **None**, and AIS-catcher will automatically detect and use the available device.
 Click the search icon to let AIS-catcher detect available SDR hardware.

 ![image](https://github.com/user-attachments/assets/83cc4f88-7d76-49db-b126-e62a2b652663)

 Specific device settings for your SDR or other input device can be set on this page as well.

-You can also configure specific settings for your SDR or other input devices on this page.

 > **Note: After modifying any settings, remember to save the changes and restart AIS-catcher in the Control section for them to take effect.**